plsql - pl /sql procedure execution giving an error -

 - local variables start

-- parameters start
+l_ - parameters start

-- global package variables start
+p_ - global package variables start

 g_

-that link has general discussion on pl/sql naming conventions. use v_
+that link has general discussion on pl/sql naming conventions. use v_ variables (aside indexes , other obvious things), that's me.

-in column names seem redundant; use name
+lastly, col_ in column names seem redundant; use name , price column names.

 so, said, think want:

-create table table1 ( name varchar2(30), price number ); create or replace procedure test( p_name in table1.name%type, p_price in table1.price%type ) begin update table1 set name = p_name price = p_price; commit; end test; / insert table1 values ('john', 500); commit; select * table1; exec test(p_name => 'bob', p_price => 500); select * table1; -- clean test artifacts drop procedure test; drop table table1;
+create table table1 ( name varchar2(30), price number ); create or replace procedure test( p_name in table1.name%type, p_price in table1.price%type ) begin update table1 set name = p_name price = p_price; commit; end test; / insert table1 values ('john', 500); commit; select * table1; exec test(p_name => 'bob', p_price => 500); select * table1; -- clean test artifacts drop procedure test; drop table table1; giving output:

 table table1 created. procedure test compiled 1 rows inserted. committed. name price ------------------------------ ---------- john 500 anonymous block completed name price ------------------------------ ---------- bob 500 procedure test dropped. table table1 dropped.